duanegero/Chat-Bot-Socket/README.md

 # Chat-Bot Socket.IO Server

 This is a real-time chat server built using <strong>Socket.IO</strong>, allowing users to connect and interact with Bot through messages.
-The server facilitates a <strong>two-way communication</strong> enabling users to join send messages, and receive messages in real-time.
+The server facilitates a <strong>two-way communication</strong> enabling users to join, send messages, and receive messages in real-time.

 - [Installation](#installation)
 - [Usage](#usage)